 The most commonly misused products are butane gas cigarette lighter refills, aerosols (commonly deodorants) and petrol.
 Many UK aerosols carry the Solvent Abuse Can Kill Instantly (SACKI) warning pictured here.

-Consumer products that contain volatile substances are safe when they are used for their intended purpose and when the manufacturer’s instructions are followed.
+Consumer products containing volatile substances are safe when they’re used for their intended purpose and when the manufacturer’s instructions are followed.

 How can young people be stopped from abusing these products?

-There are laws restricting the sale of some products to young people – visit our page on Solvent Abuse and the Law to find out more.
-However, products such as aerosols are practical and useful – and we can’t completely control young people’s access to them.
+There are laws restricting the sale of some products to young people.
+Visit our page on Solvent Abuse and the Law to find out more.
+However, products such as aerosols are practical and useful.
+We can’t completely control young people’s access to them.

-The best approach is through education – evidence suggests that talking with children and young people about risk-taking behaviours such as drug use, can protect them from harm.
+Education is the best approach.
+Evidence suggests that talking with children and young people about risk-taking behaviours such as drug use can protect them from harm.
 We have a Parent Guide with more information on talking with your children about drugs.

-What should I do if someone I know is involved in solvent abuse?
+What should I do if someone I know is abusing solvents?

-Just as with any other form of substance misuse, there are often complex reasons for solvent abuse and these may change over time.
-Often the best type of help to begin with is to listen, avoid being judgemental and offer understanding and support.
-Do seek professional help – speak to your GP, contact Re-Solv or visit Talk to Frank, the national drugs awareness service, to find your local support service.
+There are often complex reasons for solvent abuse.
+These may change over time.
+Often the best type of help to begin with is to listen, avoid being judgemental.
+Offer understanding and support.
+It’s important to seek professional help.
+Speak to your GP, contact Re-Solv or visit Talk to Frank, the national drugs awareness service, to find your local support service.

-For parents worrying about young people, Mentor, the UK’s leading voice in preventing drug and alcohol misuse among young people, suggests: “If things just don’t feel right and you are worried, talk with them.
+Mentor are the UK’s leading voice in preventing drug and alcohol misuse among young people.
+They suggest: “If things just don’t feel right and you are worried, talk with them.
 Trust your instincts and the fact that you are likely to know them better than anyone.
 Mood swings, anger and periods when they are withdrawn can be signs that young people are struggling, but they are not automatically proof that young people are using drugs or alcohol.”